Skip to main content

 Performance Reviews

 If you are conducting performance reviews, you will need to complete performance review training every three years.
-You can locate the training, OSU Performance Review Online Training, at talent.okstate.edu, once the LMS resumes service in late August.
+You can locate the training, OSU Performance Review Online Training, at talent.okstate.edu, once the LMS resumes service in late August or via SharePoint in the meantime.
+OSU policy lays the groundwork for the performance evaluation process.

 Corrective Action